cosmic-api/cosmic.py/docs/source/tutorial.rst

 started with Teleport `here </docs/teleport/python/>`_.

-After Cosmic passes raw JSON data through the Teleport schema, it will invoke the model's :meth:`inflate` function to perform extra validation (if you define it) and to instantiate the model.
+After Cosmic passes raw JSON data through the Teleport schema, it will invoke the model's :meth:`assemble` function to perform extra validation (if you define it) and to instantiate the model.

 Now we can use this model to create an *action*, a function that may be called